-The goals for the psychotherapeutic or psychoanalytic work differ and the approach best suited to the client's needs must be discussed and agreed upon.
+The goals for psychotherapeutic or psychoanalytic work are different, and the approach best suited to the client’s needs is discussed and agreed upon between the two.

-In a nutshell, psychotherapeutic work focuses on alleviating symptoms and recovering functionality in daily life, while psychoanalytic work focus not only on functionality but also on personal development and on reaching the psycho-spiritual potential that Jung named individuation.
-It is a profound process of self-awareness and transformation.
+In short, psychotherapeutic work focuses on relieving symptoms and regaining functionality in daily life, while psychoanalytic work takes into consideration not only functionality but also personal development and the attainment of psycho-spiritual potential, which Jung called individuation.
+It is a profound process of self-knowledge and transformation.

-As an Analytical Psychotherapist I work with people who suffer from symptoms which hinder the client’s life and functionality.
-Typical symptoms are depression, anxiety, phobias or addictive patterns.
-These symptoms might happen due to radical changes in one’s life (divorces, grief processes, professional changes, etc.).
-The duration of the treatment depends on the client and the level of suffering.
-The session are usually weekly with a duration of 60 minutes.
-Psychotherapists have a background in clinical psychology and are regulated by professional associations of psychologists and psychotherapists, which define the ethical and deontological terms of the profession.
-Make sure that you are working with a certified professional.
-He/she must be able to prove his/her accreditation.
+As an analytical psychotherapist, I work with people suffering from symptoms that affect life and functionality.
+Typical symptoms treated in psychotherapy are depression, anxiety, phobias, or addictions to substances or behaviors.
+These symptoms can occur due to radical life changes (divorces, bereavement processes, professional changes, etc.).
+The duration of treatment depends on the client and their level of distress, and is typically a medium-term approach.
+The session is usually weekly, lasting 60 minutes.
+Psychotherapists are trained in clinical psychology and regulated by professional associations of psychologists, which define the ethical and deontological terms of the profession.
+Make sure you are working with a certified professional.
+The professional must be able to prove his or her accreditation.